Chemical enrichment by collapsars as the origin of the unusually high [Ba/Fe] in a massive star cluster of the dwarf galaxy NGC 1569: The Model

 \subsection{Parameter Study}

 \autoref{Tab:Results} shows a selection of the simulations performed by this study.
 In total, we performed 94 simulations, with input values more extreme than shown here, and equally extreme outputs.
 Those shown in this work have had their model number reindexed to start from M1.
 The first five simulations shown are representative of those made where the initial [Fe/H] was the value observed in \citetalias{Gvozdenko2022}.
 Comparing M2 with M3 and M5, where the CCSN per COL value was held at 100 and the CCSN per $\unit{\Msun}$ and $\rho_{th}$ were changed, respectively.
 The [Ba/Fe] changes drastically between these models, so all of these parameters are important.
 Both M4 and M5 match the observed [Ba/Fe], with completely different parameters.
 The degeneracy between the two main COL inputs is shown here.
-This is explained by a lurking variable: COLs per $\unit{\Msun}$.
+This is explained by a lurking variable, a variable not input to the simulations as a parameter but controls the output more than any of the parameters that are.
+The COLs per $\unit{\Msun}$ value of the simulation is what is important to the results, but is not a direct input.
 It can be derived by dividing the value of CCSN per $\unit{\Msun}$ by the CCSN per COL value.
 This lurking variable also explains the same outputs in both M7 \& M8 and M13 \& M23.
 Models M6 through M12 show a slow decrease in the initial [Fe/H] values, and the corresponding decrease in the final values.

 No matches to both the observed [Ba/Fe] and [Fe/H] values are found until M13.
 This is the model that has best matched the observed parameters of NGC1569-B. The average [Ba/Fe] and [Fe/H]\textsubscript{f} match the values observed by \citetalias{Gvozdenko2022}.
-This model had the standard high-resolution orbital and merger parameters, threshold gas density $\rho_{th} = \qty{1000}{\per\cm\cubed}$ and Ba yield from COLs $\text{Ba/COL} = \qty{2.3e-3}{\Msun}$.
+This model had the standard orbital , merger and clustering parameters, threshold gas density $\rho_{th} = \qty{1000}{\per\cm\cubed}$ and Ba yield from COLs $\text{Ba/COL} = \qty{2.3e-3}{\Msun}$.
 It uses the \citet{Salpeter1955} IMF CCSN per COL of $7\times 10^{-3}$.
 The initial Fe abundance of [Fe/H]\textsubscript{i} $= -1.5$ with a CCSN per COL value of 70 was able to match those observations.
 This initial [Fe/H] is in good agreement with the metallicity of the older star population in NGC1569 \citet{Grocholski2012}.
 This is the model that will be presented for the rest of this work as the fiducial model.